hellocoop/hello.dev/src/documentation/Integrating-hello.md

 Location: https://wallet.hello.coop/authorize?...
 ```

-The user will then interact with Hellō, when finished, they will be redirected back to your application with either an ID Token, or an error response.
+The user will then interact with Hellō.
+When finished they will be redirected back to your application with either an ID Token, an authorization code, or an error response.

-## 4. Receive Response
+## 4. ID Token Response

 Your app will receive the response as either fragment query parameters to the provided `redirect_uri` if `response_mode=fragment`, or in `application/x-www-form-urlencoded` format in an HTTP POST to the provided `redirect_uri` if `response_mode=form_post`.
 If the user approved the request, the response will contain an `id_token` parameter, and a `state` parameter if provided.
 See [Request Errors](errors.html#request-errors) for unsuccessful responses.